garv5014/MaidService/README.md

 # MaidService

 # Backlog
-- [X] add back buttons for the available appointments
+- [X] Add back buttons for the available appointments
-- [X] build the cleaner orderdetails page.
+- [X] Build the cleaner orderdetails page.
-- [X] make the sign up for shifts page.
+- [X] Make the sign up for shifts page.
 - [X] Make the claim appointment page for cleaners
+- [ ] Change the cleaner profile page to match the drawing 5pts
 	- [ ] insert the appointment.
     - [ ] makes sure that it can add the appoinment
       - There is enough time in the open slots for the appointment If a shift isn't available don't let it be added.